RyanLiu0235/Moki/README.md

 > A simple weather app for macOS only

+## Features

+* 3-day weather forecast
+* Customize city

 ## Usage

 Moki replys on the data of [Heweather](http://docs.heweather.com/224291).

 When you use Moki for the first time, you'll have to login with your own key.
-Please get your own *key* and use this key to login.

 ## Build Setup